Jump to Main Content

 5. Artificial Intelligence Electives & Specialization FAQ

-Q: Why is the MSIM program adding specialized coursework in artificial intelligence?
+Q: Why is the MSIM program updating its specialized coursework in artificial intelligence?

 Q: How technical is the AI specialization?